 Last year was big for tourism.

-Indeed, 2018 saw 1.4 billion international tourist arrivals.
+Indeed, 2018 saw 1.4 billion international tourist arrivals (The Guardian).
 Clearly, more people than ever before are hopping on a plane and heading to foreign lands.

 Of all the possible travel locations in the world, Europe is undoubtedly one of the most popular.